 The first three plans in the packet, Base, Build 1 and Build 2, are all 7-week, 5 day/week training plans, with week 7 in each being an unload/taper week.
 The final plan, the Backcountry Hunting Preseason Training Plan is an 8-week, 6 day/week training plan which includes two-a-days and long weekend mini-events.

 See the chart below for more plan details:

-The price for this packet of plans, $159, represents nearly a 25% savings over the combined price of the individual plans.
+The price for this packet of plans represents a 20% savings over the combined price of the individual plans.

 How do I access the packet?

 Access is online, via username and password.
 You can log in either through our website or through our app (Mtn Tactical Fitness) available for IOS and Android.